 I didn’t realize it at the time, but the seeds for my debut novel, THE PLUM TREE, were planted during childhood visits to my mother’s hometown in Germany, where I fell in love with the country’s traditions and culture, and learned the heartrending details of my family’s struggle to survive poverty and the unimaginable chaos of WWII.
 Somehow even as a young girl, I knew those trips were destined to have a huge impact on my life.
 But I had no idea they would inspire me to write a novel someday.
 When the entire plot came to me decades later, I wrote the horrible first draft on a legal pad in three days.
 Of course after the initial excitement wore off and I read what I’d written, I realized I had a lot to learn.
 It took over four years of rewriting and research to turn that first draft into a readable manuscript, and another three years to find an agent to represent me.
 Then things got crazy and, much to my delight, THE PLUM TREE sold in three weeks.

 Since then, more than one million copies of my novels have been sold in the United States.
-They have hit the New York Times, USA Today, and Publishers Weekly Bestseller lists and have also been translated into twenty languages and sold around the world—WHAT SHE LEFT BEHIND, COAL RIVER, THE LIFE SHE WAS GIVEN and THE ORPHAN COLLECTOR, and THE LOST GIRLS OF WILLOWBROOK.
+They have hit the New York Times, USA Today, and Publishers Weekly Bestseller lists and have also been translated into twenty-two languages and sold around the world—WHAT SHE LEFT BEHIND, COAL RIVER, THE LIFE SHE WAS GIVEN, THE ORPHAN COLLECTOR, and THE LOST GIRLS OF WILLOWBROOK.

 I’m beyond grateful to live on the beautiful shores of Lake Ontario with my husband and a spoiled Shih-Tzu named Izzy.
 When I’m not busy meeting deadlines, I love reading, cooking, gardening, watching movies, swimming, boating, and spending time with my children and grandchildren.